Learning How to See Innovatively

 When you learn how to see innovatively, you increase your chances of experiencing more “EUREKA” moments and “AHA!” views of the world.
 To find a steady flow of unique concepts, develop an innovator’s mindset by focusing with your eyes, seeing with your mind, and empathizing with others.
 In turn, you will begin to see things differently and see different things.

 Seeing Differently and Seeing Different Things

 Our view of reality is personal and not universal.
-The way an event is internalized varies by the way an individual interprets, translates and prescribes meaning to their encounter.
-This is why what seems obvious, self-evident or common sense to us could also be considered misnomers and fallacies to others.
-The commonality of seeing along similar dimensions of time, space, and matter however, are shared by all.
+The way an event is internalized varies by the way an individual interprets, translates, and prescribes meaning to their encounter.
+This is why what seems obvious, self-evident, or common sense to us could also be considered misnomers and fallacies to others.
+The commonality of seeing along similar dimensions of time, space, and matter, however, is shared by all.

-Time affects our perceptions through a simultaneous combination of what we are presently experiencing in the moment, with knowledge stored in our short and long-term memories, and what we imagine about the future.
+Time affects our perceptions through a simultaneous combination of what we are presently experiencing at the moment, with knowledge stored in our short and long-term memories, and what we imagine about the future.

 Place affects our perception by employing a wide distribution of information from closely to distantly related domains of knowledge.

 Matter is the subject of focus (e.g. appearance, symbolic representation, material makeup, etc.).